automl/SMAC3/docs/3_getting_started.md

         return 1 - accuracy  # SMAC always minimizes (the smaller the better)
 ```

-!!! warning
-    SMAC *always* minimizes the value returned from the target function.

 !!! note
     In general, the arguments of the target function depend on the intensifier.
 However,
     in all cases, the first argument must be the configuration (arbitrary argument name is possible here) and a seed.